-(in prescreening) for conventional data but in the IFS for satellite-derived AMVs.
-This chapter is hence mostly structured by the scientific procedure (e.g. parameter conversions, prior retrievals, observation error) rather than the technical location in which the science is achieved.
+Figure 2.2 summarises broadly the preparations that take place inside the IFS and are mostly 'statedependent'.
+However, viewing the processing in this way is not always helpful.
+This chapter is mostly structured by the scientific procedure (e.g. parameter conversions, prior retrievals, observation error) rather than the technical location in which the science is achieved.

-2.2 NON-COPE STATE-INDEPENDENT PREPARATIONS (PREPROCESSING)
+2.2 STATE-INDEPENDENT PREPARATIONS (PREPROCESSING)

-Processing external to COPE still accounts for the majority of data going into the IFS.
 All satellite data goes through the long-established path of BUFR preprocessing (the PREPARE_OBS tasks) and BUFR to ODB-2 conversion (the BUFR2ODB tasks).
 In this area, data undergo some rudimentary quality controls, e.g. a check for the observation format and position, and for the climatological limits.
 These jobs are multi-tasked running in parallel on multiple nodes.
 Several or all observation types can run synchronously.